Department of History

 The program aims to prepare students for broad-based careers in the conservation and sustainable management of the historic environment through studies and research in heritage preservation administration, planning and education, architectural conservation, adaptive use and economic development, architectural and cultural history, documentation, and cultural resource management.
 A strong emphasis is placed on community-based projects through linkages with local, state and federal groups, organizations and agencies.
 For more information, please see the University of Vermont Historic Preservation Program website.

-Interim History M.A.
-Graduate Program Director - Fall 2013
+History M.A.
+Graduate Program Director - Spring 2014

 133 S. Prospect Street